Reg Parnell: Post WWII

-He returned to racing as soon as he could in 1946 in a variety of machinery, most notably a Maserati 4CLT, then an ERA A-type alongside several Delages and Rileys.
+Parnell returned to racing as soon as he could in 1946 in a variety of machinery, most notably a Maserati 4CLT, then an ERA A-type alongside several Delages and Rileys.
 As for the Challenger, it was sold.
 This proved to be a poor year for mechanical reliability, although in his Maserati 4CLM, he did finish second behind Prince Bira in the Ulster Trophy, around the streets of Dundrod.
 There was only one motor racing event held on English soil in 1946, and this took place at Gransden Lodge, with Parnell winning the main race of the event, the Gransden Lodge Trophy.

 An ex-Reg Parnell Maserati 4CLT "San Remo", in the Donington Collection museum, Leicestershire, England.

 In 1947, Parnell was Britain's most successful racing driver, for which he won the BRDC's Gold Star.
 He began the year by winning two ice races in Sweden, with his ERA A-type, the earlier of these being the first Formula 1 race.
 He then returned to Britain, to win the Jersey Road Race in the Maserati 4CLT.
 He would have also won in Ulster, had his recently acquired ERA E-type not broken a de Dion tube.
 The following year, Parnell would again win the Gold Star.
 He took his new Maserati 4CLT/48 to Zandvoort and finished third in the circuit's inaugural meeting.
 He won the Goodwood Trophy at the first-ever meeting at Sussex circuit, was second in the Penya Rhin Grand Prix and fifth in the Gran Premio d'Italia.
 Parnell maintained this success into 1949 with the Maserati, gaining many successes at Goodwood, earning him the nickname, "Emperor of Goodwood", and raced at almost every major circuit across Europe.
 He also competed in the early-season races in South America.

 It was in Sweden that Parnell showed true British ingenuity.
 He was there for the 1947 Swedish Winter Grand Prix at Rommehed, the first race run for cars complying with the newly-introduced Formula 1.
 He duly won, thus becoming the first winner of a Formula 1 race.
 He led an ERA clean sweep of the podium, as the only three cars to finish.
 Their chief rivals – the French – were stranded miles away from the circuit, on a ship stuck fast in the ice.
 The organiser decided to rerun the event as the Stockholm Grand Prix, on Lake Vallentuna.
 Meanwhile, between the two races Parnell had the idea of fitting twin rear wheels to his ERA to improve its road-holding on the ice.
 When he arrived at the race, the lead French driver, Raymond Sommer immediately objected but Parnell had checked the rules beforehand and found that there was nothing to preclude twin rear wheels.
 Despite temperatures of −15°F, Parnell's extra wheels really made the difference, as he skated to victory.